Túpac Amaru II: Consequences

-Although Tupac Amaru II's rebellion was not a success, it marked the first large-scale rebellion in the Spanish colonies and inspired the revolt of many Natives and Peruvians in the surrounding area.
+Although Túpac Amaru II's rebellion was not a success, it marked the first large-scale rebellion in the Spanish colonies and inspired the revolt of many Natives and Peruvians in the surrounding area.
 The rebellion took on important manifestations in "Upper Peru" or what is today modern Bolivia including the region South and East of Lake Titicaca.
-Indeed, Tupac Amaru II inspired the indigenous peoples to such an extent that even the official document wherein he is condemned to death, it is remarked that "the Indians stood firm in the place of our gunfire, despite their enormous fear of it" and that despite being captured, his followers remained steadfast in their beliefs in his immortality and heritage.
+Indeed, Túpac Amaru II inspired the indigenous peoples to such an extent that even the official document wherein he is condemned to death, it is remarked that "the Indians stood firm in the place of our gunfire, despite their enormous fear of it" and that despite being captured, his followers remained steadfast in their beliefs in his immortality and heritage.

 The rebellion gave indigenous Peruvians a new state of mind, being a form of indigenous nationalism that would re-emerge repeatedly and change shape over the course of the country's future.
 At the same time, some Peruvians had prosperous businesses and land co-owned with the Spaniards, and therefore they did not want to lose those interests in the event of a revolution.
-Although Tupac Amaru II's revolt was put down relatively quickly, the legacy and ideology of his revolt had echoes throughout the Andean region.
+Although Túpac Amaru II's revolt was put down relatively quickly, the legacy and ideology of his revolt had echoes throughout the Andean region.

 Recognition

-Effigy of Tupac Amaru II in the Panteón de los Próceres in Lima.
+Effigy of Túpac Amaru II in the Panteón de los Próceres in Lima.

-The fame of Tupac Amaru II spread to such an extent that for the indigenous rebels in the plains of Casanare in the New Granada region, he was recognized as "King of America".
+The fame of Túpac Amaru II spread to such an extent that for the indigenous rebels in the plains of Casanare in the New Granada region, he was recognized as "King of America".

-Later movements invoked the name of Tupac Amaru II to obtain the support of the indigenous, among others, Felipe Velasco Tupac Amaru Inca or Felipe Velasco Túpac Inca Yupanqui, who wanted to rise up in Huarochirí (Lima) in 1783.
-The rebellion of Tupac Amaru II marked the beginning of the Peruvian War of Independence in the history of Peru.
+Later movements invoked the name of Túpac Amaru II to obtain the support of the indigenous people, among others, Felipe Velasco Túpac Amaru Inca and Felipe Velasco Túpac Inca Yupanqui, who wanted to rise up in Huarochirí (Lima) in 1783.
+The rebellion of Túpac Amaru II marked the beginning of the Peruvian War of Independence in the history of Peru.

 This great rebellion produced a strong influence on the Conspiracy of the Tres Antonios which came up in Chile on January 1, 1781, at the height of the insurrection.
-They were encouraged to act hearing the news of the advances of Tupac Amaru II in the Viceroyalty of Peru.
+They were encouraged to act hearing the news of the advances of Túpac Amaru II in the Viceroyalty of Peru.

 20th and 21st centuries

-In Peru, the government of General Juan Velasco Alvarado (1968–1975) welcomed the formalized effigy of Tupac Amaru II as a symbol of the Gobierno Revolucionario de la Fuerza Armada (Revolutionary Government of the Armed Forces) that he headed, to date, the only government of leftist ideology in the history of Peru.
+In Peru, the government of General Juan Velasco Alvarado (1968–1975) welcomed the formalized effigy of Túpac Amaru II as a symbol of the Gobierno Revolucionario de la Fuerza Armada (Revolutionary Government of the Armed Forces) that he headed, to date, the only government of leftist ideology in the history of Peru.
 He recognized him as a national hero.
-In 1968, which was a novelty since independence the symbol of Tupac Amaru II was carried by Peruvian education and official historiography.
+In 1968, the symbol of Túpac Amaru II was carried by Peruvian education and official historiography, which was a novelty since independence.
 In his honor one of the main rooms of the Government Palace was named after him.
-That room until then was Francisco Pizarro room and that his picture was replaced by that of the indigenous rebel.
+That room was until then called the Francisco Pizarro room, and Pizarro's picture was replaced by that of the indigenous rebel.